 Warning will be followed by a Final Warning which will be followed by Discharge) if violations continue.

 Examples of repeated minor violations are as follows:

-MINOR VIOLATION ACTION ISSUED DATE OF ACTION Failure to follow dept. policy Counseling 01/12/20 Presence in unauthorized area Counseling 01/15/20 Failure to follow dept policy Written Warning 02/18/20 Unsatisfactory performance Counseling 03/07/20 Unsatisfactory performance Final Warning 04/02/20 Presence in unauthorized area Discharge 04/30/20
+MINOR VIOLATION ACTION ISSUED DATE OF ACTION Failure to follow dept. policy Counseling 01/12/20 Presence in unauthorized area resence in unauthorized area Counseling Failure to follow dept policy Written Warning 02/18/20 Unsatisfactory performance Counseling 03/07/20 Unsatisfactory performance Final Warning 04/02/20 Presence in unauthorized area Discharge 04/30/20